Coronavirus Disease (COVID-19): What You Need to Know About Its Impact on Moms and Babies

 Nausea or vomiting

 Research has found that some pregnant people don’t have any symptoms of COVID-19, despite testing positive for the virus.
 More research is needed.This list does not include all of the possible symptoms.
-We will continue to update this list as we learn more.
 See the COVID-19 symptoms self-checker from the CDC.

 Until you can get a vaccine, there are other ways to protect yourself and your family from exposure to the virus.
 The best way to prevent getting sick is to avoid being exposed to the virus.